benhall-7/pyprc/README.md

 # pyprc

 A python extension module for working with Smash Ultimate parameter (".prc") files.
 Install using `pip install pyprc`.
-Packages are available for Linux, Mac, and Windows for Python 3.6 to 3.9, for 64bit versions of Python only.
+Packages are available for Linux, Mac, and Windows for Python 3.7+ (for 64bit versions of Python only).

 ## Documentation